jjdelacruz1/Phase1Project/README.md

 - Breaking up our code into different files/modules so that they're easier to reuse as well helping to decrease the chance of merge conflicts
 - Integrating APIs that require authentication
+- Don't be afraid to refactor code!
+- Functions shouldn't be longer than 10 lines

 **Challenges We Came Across**